Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation: Experiments

-Finally, we evaluate the computational time of the neural network in the test phase.
+Finally, we evaluate the computational time of the neural network at the test phase.
 The results obtained for $40$ consecutive windows are shown in Fig. \ref{fig: ct}.
-Considering the neural network trained for $t^F=30$, the average computational time of a prediction window is $32$\,ms, with a sample standard deviation of $2$\,ms. For the $t^F=50$ case, the average computational time is $35$\,ms, with a sample standard deviation of $2$\,ms. The tests were run using interpreted Python code on a PC with an Intel Core i7-8565U CPU and 16 GB RAM.
-The measured computational times are already suitable for online control applications; however, we remark that it may be possible to further increase performance by resorting to compiled code and executing the operations on dedicated GPUs.
+Considering the neural network trained for $t^F=30$, the average computational time of a prediction window is $32$\,ms, with a sample standard deviation of $2$\,ms. The tests were run using interpreted Python code on a PC with an Intel Core i7-8565U CPU and 16 GB RAM.
+The measured computational times show that the proposed method is already suitable for simulation and online control applications.
+We remark that it may be possible to further increase performance by resorting to compiled code and executing the operations on dedicated GPUs.

+We finally provide an example showing the reduction of computational time introduced by our method.
+The computational time required to run a multibody simulation, considering the same prediction horizon and known control inputs (straight acceleration), is around $500$\,ms on the same PC.
+Moreover, if the control inputs are unknown, as in the problem investigated in this work, the computational time would become even higher, due to serial computations.
+This example highlights the benefits introduced by our approach, which forecasts the driver-vehicle dynamics at once.